(of Understanding Islam)

 Javed Ahmed Ghamidi

-In the exercise to form a sound understanding of the dīn, the Farahi School invokes three fundamentals of central import:
+In the pursuit of developing a sound understanding of the faith, the Farahi School emphasizes three fundamental principles of utmost significance:

-- All the Ḥadīths that explain and clarify the religion and thus play an acceptable role have a binding religious force for a believer who is convinced of the veracity of a Ḥadīth report and believes it to be a valid transmission of a saying, action and tacit approval of the Prophet (sws).
-He is obliged to follow it and can no more validly contradict it.
-Rather if the Ḥadīth in question contains a Prophetic command, it becomes necessary for this believer to unquestionably submit and surrender before its verdict.
-(Translated by Tariq Mahmood Hashmi)
+All Ḥadīths that provide explanations and clarifications of religious teachings and play an acceptable role have a binding religious force for a believer who is convinced of their authenticity.
+If a believer believes a Ḥadīth report to be a valid transmission of the sayings, actions, or tacit approvals of the Prophet (sws), they are obligated to follow it and cannot validly contradict it.
+If the Ḥadīth contains a Prophetic command, the believer must unquestionably submit and surrender before its verdict.